Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 Karakurt

-One of the species, called the steppe widow, is black and decorated with 13 bright red spots on top.
+One species, called the steppe widow, is black and decorated with 13 bright red spots on top.
 Its size is small: females are 1-2 cm long (more poisonous), males - up to 7 mm.

-golden spider
+Golden spider

 Pecilotheria (tarantula)

-mouse spider
+Mouse spider

 Conclusion